 Hot Honey Roasted Walnuts

 Absolutely, you can use traditional peanuts or even pecans or cashews.
 Just be sure you’re using raw nuts.

-Store in an airtight container in your pantry for up to 1 month.
+Store in an airtight container in the pantry.
+They will last for up to 1 month.

+Hot Honey Roasted Walnuts